 Israel's Netanyahu is rushed to a hospital; his office says he was likely dehydrated

-A statement from Netanyahu's office said that he had spent Friday enjoying Israel's Sea of Galilee at a time of high summer temperatures.
-It said he felt dizzy and his doctor instructed him to go to Sheba Hospital, near the coastal city of Tel Aviv.
+"Thank God, I feel very good," he added, thanking the medical team at Israel's Sheba Hospital and thanking the public for messages of support.

-The statement said initial tests found everything to be sound, and that it appeared Netanyahu was suffering from dehydration.
-It said doctors had ordered further tests.
+He said he had "one request" — that people drink water and act safely in the scorching summer heat.

-Israel is currently in the midst of a heat wave, with temperatures in the mid-30s degrees Celsius, (mid-90s in Fahrenheit).
+Israel is in the midst of a summer heat wave, with temperatures in the mid-30s Celsius (mid-90s Fahrenheit).

 Netanyahu's allies say the plan is needed to rein in the power of unelected judges.
 But his opponents say the plan will destroy the country's fragile system of checks and balances and concentrate power in the hands of Netanyahu and his allies.